aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/performance-optimization/fast-recognition/_index.md

 {{< /tab >}}
 {{< /tabs >}}

+## Performance impact

-This mode is approximately twice as fast as regular recognition and is recommended for public web applications and mobile devices.
+This method is about **twice as fast** as regular recognition and is recommended for public web applications and mobile devices.

+## Drawbacks

+This recognition mode does not work with skewed images and does not support [recognition settings](/ocr/net/recognition-settings/).
+However, you can [preprocess](/ocr/net/image-preprocessing/) an image before sending it to the OCR engine.